20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ||Cinema_Email|The Email address of the Cinema|VARCHAR|||
 ||Cinema_Phone|The Phone Number of the Cinema|INT|||

-For the Cinema Dataset, no referential constraints apply, as the contained information is entirely independant of other datasets.
+For the Cinema Table, no referential constraints apply, as the contained information is entirely independant of other datasets.

 ---

-## Theatre Dataset
+## Theatre Table

 |Entity|Attribute|Description|Data Type|PK/CK/FK|Cardinality|
 |:---:|---|---|---|---|:---:|